syncthing/syncthing/users/security.rst

 In effect this exposes the majority of the Syncthing population to tracking by the operator of the download site (currently GitHub).
-That data is not available to outside parties (including @calmh etc), except that download counts per release binary are available in the GitHub API.
+That data is not available to outside parties (including :user:`calmh` etc), except that download counts per release binary are available in the GitHub API.
 The upgrade check (or download) requests *do not* contain any identifiable information about the user, device, Syncthing version, etc.

 Usage Reporting
 ~~~~~~~~~~~~~~~

 When usage reporting is enabled, Syncthing reports usage data at startup and
 then every 24 hours.
 The report is sent as an HTTPS POST to the usage reporting
-server, currently **hosted by @calmh**.
-The contents of the usage report can be
+server, currently hosted by :user:`calmh`.
+The contents of the usage report can
-seen behind the "Preview" link in settings.
-Usage reporting defaults to **off**
+be seen behind the "Preview" link in settings.
+Usage reporting defaults to
-but the GUI will ask once about enabling it, shortly after the first install.
+**off** but the GUI will ask once about enabling it, shortly after the first
+install.

 The reported data is protected from eavesdroppers, but the connection to the
 usage reporting server itself may expose the client as running Syncthing.